TowerofHanoi/towerofhanoi.github.io/_posts/2017-07-08-Pasticciotto.md

 > We found this executable and we think it must have something in common with the baddies' infrastructure.
 > We would be glad to understand what **`data`** they are hiding from us...

+## Did you know that...the challenge is open source?

+You can find all the mess in....
+[HERE](https://github.com/peperunas/pasticciotto)!

 ## What does the server say?
 When the connection to the server is instantiated, the server sends the **opcode key** used by the remote Pasticciotto VM.
 The next step is to send some valid bytecode to be executed remotely.
 But... what?